Eigenvarieties for non-cuspidal modular forms over certain PEL Shimura varieties

-This work began while GR was a PhD students at Universit\'e Paris 13 and KU Leuven to which he is very grateful.
+This work began while GR was a PhD student at Universit\'e Paris 13 and KU Leuven, to which he is very grateful.
 The main idea of the paper originated from the {\it groupe de travail} on Hida theory and especially the reading of \cite{PilHida}; GR would like to thank all its participants and in particular Jacques Tilouine.
-RB would like to thank Fabrizio Andreatta, Adrian Iovita, Vincent Pilloni, and Benoît Stroh for several useful conversations.
-This work has greatly benefited from an excellent long stay of GR at Columbia University and several discussions with David Hansen, Zheng Liu and Eric Urban.
+RB would like to thank Fabrizio Andreatta, Adrian Iovita, Vincent Pilloni, Benoît Stroh, and Alberto Vezzani for several useful conversations.
+This work has greatly benefited from an excellent long stay of GR at Columbia University and several discussions with David Hansen, Zheng Liu, and Eric Urban.
 We would also like to thank Christian Johansson for addressing us to \cite{LanPolo}, and an anonymous referee for pointing out a problem with a previous version of the paper.